icshwi/e3training/workbook/appendixC.md

-# Appendix C : GCC 7 within CentOS7 : devtoolset-7
+# Appendix C : GCC 7 within CentOS 7 : devtoolset-7

-**This is not the right solution, please don't follow this yet**

-Please check [1], we cannot use this, because of the sudo bug in devtoolset-7
+Even if there is the sudo bug [1] of devtoolset-7, we can use the standard e3 building system as well.
+Enjoy e3 with GCC7.

 ## Setup development tool